sig-rpc/sig-rpc.github.io/_optimisations/matlab/vectorisation.md

 ## The Technical Detail

-The vector instructions, which MATLAB takes advantage of, enable a CPU to apply the same operation to multiple data elements in parallel with a single thread.
+Vector instructions, which MATLAB takes advantage of, enable a CPU to apply the same operation to multiple data elements in parallel with a single thread.

 Modern CPUs use SIMD (Single Instruction, Multiple Data) instructions to operate on several values packed into a register.
 Since a typical CPU cache line is 64 bytes, and standard data types like 32-bit or 64-bit floats and integers are 4 or 8 bytes each, 8–16 values can fit within a single cache line and be processed together by a single vector instruction.